Article by Ken, site owner

 Southerners pride themselves in making dishes from "scratch".
 That is, using all original ingredients, as opposed to pre-packaged, frozen, boxed, store-bought, ready-made food.

 Although the store-bought "boxed" foods are convenient and perhaps more fail-safe, they do not come close to "made from scratch" for flavor.
-And certainly, with their chemicals and preservatives, they are not as healthy as home made.
+And certainly, with their chemicals and preservatives, they are not as healthy as home made (in my opinion).

 Use of Butter and Bacon Grease